Last Updated: 2 months ago

 Another condition that may affect them is hip dysplasia, which may lead to mobility issues.

-These cats may also be more predisposed to certain types of malignancies (a.k.a. cancers), such as mediastinal lymphoma as well as certain types of intestinal tumors.
+These cats may also be more predisposed to certain types of malignancies (a.k.a., cancers), such as mediastinal lymphoma, as well as certain types of intestinal tumors.

 A few of the common symptoms of these diseases are fatigue and breathlessness.
 Siamese is infamous for being overly hyper and excited.

-So, if your usually enthusiastic cat is lethargic, know that something is wrong and book an appointment at your Vet right away!
+So, if your usually enthusiastic cat is lethargic, know that something is wrong and book an appointment at your vet right away!

 Grooming And Care

-Although the coat of Siamese cats isn’t as thick as compared to other breeds, it still is advisable that their weekly combings be done in order to maintain their glossy coat.
+Although the coat of Siamese cats isn’t as thick as compared to other breeds, it is still advisable that their weekly combings be done in order to maintain their glossy coat.